 Partnering with The Directors College, McMaster University DeGroote School of Business and The Conference Board of Canada, this course grants the university designation of “C.Dir” and is customized to the unique requirements of the LDC sector.
 This program delivers a unique experience that recognizes both sides of directorship – the “technical and structural” (rules-based) side and the “cultural” (principle-based and behavioural) side.
 Customized to the unique requirements of the LDC sector, this industry recognized university accreditation designation provides skills, perspectives and tactics to drive value as an effective and successful board member.
 Successful completion of this program allows participants to use the recognized designation of C.Dir.

 The program consists of five modules, each delivered in 2.25 days.
+Each module starts Thursday afternoon, and is all day Friday and Saturday.
+This is an in resident program.
 Below is a partial list of topics that will be covered in the five modules:

 Module 1 – Accountability and Change